NahidDesigner/videopop/coolify-deploy.md

 ### "Build Failed"
 - Check all environment variables are filled in
-- Look at build logs for error messages
+- Look at build logs in Coolify for error messages
 - Try clicking "Rebuild"

 ### "App loads but shows errors"
 - Check environment variables are correct
-- Make sure Supabase is running
+- Make sure Supabase is running in Coolify
 - Check browser console (F12) for errors

 ### "Can't log in"
-- Make sure you created an admin user (see DEPLOYMENT.md Step 6)
+- Make sure you created an admin user (see DEPLOYMENT.md Part 3, Step 1)
-- Check redirect URLs in Supabase Studio
+- Check redirect URLs in Supabase Studio → Authentication
-- Verify SMTP is configured
+- Verify SMTP is configured in Supabase environment variables

+### "Environment variables not working"
+- **Important:** `VITE_*` variables are embedded at BUILD TIME
+- If you changed variables after building, click **"Rebuild"** in Coolify
+- Make sure variable names are exactly correct (with `VITE_` prefix)

 ---

 ## 📚 Need More Help?

-- **Full guide:** See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete instructions
+- **Full guide:** See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete step-by-step instructions
-- **Supabase issues:** Check Supabase logs with `docker compose logs`
+- **Supabase issues:** Check Supabase status in Coolify dashboard
-- **Coolify issues:** Check Coolify logs in the dashboard
+- **Coolify issues:** Check app logs in Coolify dashboard

 ---

 **That's it!
-You should now have your app running on Coolify! 🎉**
+Your app should now be running on Coolify! 🎉**

+*Everything is done through Coolify's visual interface - no command line needed!*